svamberg/check_smart_all_disks/README.md

 Use as plugin in Icinga/Nagios and call as nagios user (or change sudo):
 `/usr/local/lib/nagios/plugins/check_smart_all_disks.sh`

-You can pass aditional option to check_smart.zcu.pl, please use -h option for full help and examples.
+You can pass aditional option to `check_smart.zcu.pl`, please use `-h` option for full help and examples.

 ## Examples
 On megaraid device /dev/sdd with RAID5 from 4 disks: